aeudes/slidev-addon-citations/README.md

 PowerBy <img alt="Citation.js" src="https://citation.js.org/favicon.png"  width="25" height="25" />[citation-js](https://citation.js.org)

 The addon allows Json and Bibtex input bibliography by default.
-An example is provided in this repository (see citations-addon-exemple.md)
+An example is provided in this repository (see example.md)
+A running view of example.md is here : [example.md](https://aeudes.github.io/slidev-addon-citations)

 # Install
 You only need to add "slidev-addon-citations" in the addon section of the frontmatter of your presentation and ```npm install slidev-addon-citations``` to your project.